-\begin{section}{Stability of NLS solitons} This section is devoted to the study of our first example, the NLS equation.
+This section is devoted to the study of our first example, the NLS equation.
 We focus on the soliton components of the solution.
-In the previous section we have obtained the limit equation (\ref{NLS Strat}) and we have seen that every soliton component (soliton, in short) is identified by a complex number $\zeta=\xi+i\eta$ s.t. the flow $\Psi(x,\zeta)$ solution of (\ref{NLS Strat}) with initial condition (\ref{IC NLS}) satisfy also a given final condition.
+In the previous section we have obtained the limit equation (\ref{NLS Strat}) and we have remarked that every soliton component (soliton, in short) is identified by a complex number $\zeta=\xi+i\eta$ s.t. the flow $\Psi(x,\zeta)$ solution of (\ref{NLS Strat}) with initial condition (\ref{IC NLS}) satisfies also a given final condition.
 The real and imaginary parts of $\zeta$ define the velocity and amplitude of the soliton, respectively.
-We start by reporting, in Paragraph \ref{subsec NLS det}, some classical results on the background deterministic solution.
-Then we analyze how this solution is modified by the introduction of a real, in Paragraph \ref{subsec NLS W real}, or complex, in Paragraph \ref{subsec NLS W complex}, small--amplitude white noise perturbation of the initial condition.
+In Section~\ref{subsec NLS det} we presented some classical results on the background deterministic solution.
+We analyze now how this solution is modified by the introduction of a real, in Section~\ref{subsec NLS W real}, or complex, in Section~\ref{subsec NLS W complex}, small-amplitude white noise perturbation of the initial condition.
 The main results are contained in Propositions \ref{prop NLS 1} and \ref{prop NLS complex}.
-We deal with the limit cases of "quiescent" solitons in Corollary \ref{NLS new soliton} and Remark \ref{NLS new soliton complex}.
+We deal with the limit cases of ``quiescent'' solitons in Corollary \ref{NLS new soliton} and Remark \ref{NLS new soliton complex}.

 For simplicity of exposition, in the present and following sections we will choose the value of the integrated covariance of the process $\nu$ to be $\alpha=1/2$.